GaikaGroup/CI/README.md

 - **Conversational tutoring** – learners interact with an AI tutor that keeps track of the conversation and previously uploaded materials to provide contextual answers.
 - **Voice experience** – the app converts speech to text, speaks the response back, and shows an animated cat avatar that lip-syncs and displays emotions.
 While the tutor thinks, it plays a friendly “waiting phrase” so the student knows something is happening.
 - **Document understanding** – students can attach pictures or PDFs of their assignments.
 Optical Character Recognition (OCR) extracts the text so the AI can refer to it in explanations.
+- **Mathematical formula rendering** – the system automatically detects and renders mathematical expressions using KaTeX, converting plain text like `c^2 = a^2 + b^2` into properly formatted mathematical notation.
 - **Multi-language interface** – user interface strings are available in English, Russian and Spanish, making the tutor approachable to a wider audience.
 - **Flexible AI providers** – the tutor can run completely locally for privacy and cost savings or fall back to OpenAI’s API when more capability is required.